yoshihitoh/refmt/README.md

 # reser
 [![Build Status](https://travis-ci.org/yoshihitoh/reser.svg?branch=master)](https://travis-ci.org/yoshihitoh/reser)

-Translate data format into another one.
+reser is a data format translation tool written in Rust.
 Currently only JSON and YAML are available.

 # Installation
 reser is written ins Rust, so you need Rust toolchains. reser compiled with Rust 1.30.0 (stable) or newer.